 - The laboratory shall maintain records of test results, within-laboratory proficiency, calibration and verification of equipment, qualifications of staff, and identified deficiencies and corresponding corrective measures.

-- The laboratory must be under the supervision of a professional engineer who has a minimum of two years of working experience in the operation of a concrete testing laboratory and is a full-time employee of the laboratory.
+- The laboratory must be under the supervision of a supervising professional licensed to practice engineering in the jurisdiction in which the laboratory is located and who has a minimum of two years of working experience related to a concrete testing laboratory and is a full-time employee of the laboratory.

 - The laboratory shall execute a formal undertaking in writing to abide by the test methods and procedures in the applicable standards.

-- The laboratory shall demonstrate continued compliance by undergoing an audit by CCIL at least once per year to maintain its certification.
+- The laboratory shall demonstrate continued compliance by undergoing an annual audit by CCIL to maintain its certification.

-In addition, all new Concrete laboratories applying for certification must participate in correlation testing to demonstrate their proficiency and ability to produce reliable test results on compression samples.
+In addition, all new Concrete laboratories applying for certification must participate in an inter-lab correlation test to demonstrate their proficiency and ability to produce reliable test results on compression samples.

 There are three categories of Concrete laboratory certification:

-- Category 0 - Basic certification.
+- Basic Concrete (Type Q) certification.
 This category includes the most common field procedures for sampling and testing plastic concrete, and measuring the compressive strength of concrete.

 Concrete technicians employed by certified laboratories must demonstrate their proficiency in carrying out the test procedures for which the laboratory is certified, through practical tests and written examinations.
-Technicians passing the written and practical Field Exams are issued a CCIL Certified Concrete Field Testing Technician card valid for a period of 5 years.
-The laboratory is provided with a written record of technicians passing the written and practical Laboratory Exams.
-The qualifications of a laboratory technician are also valid for five years.
+Only technicians working for CCIL certified laboratories of the same or greater certification can hold valid CCIL technician certification.
+Technicians passing the written and practical Field Technician Examinations are issued a CCIL Certified Concrete Field Testing Technician card, valid for a period of 5 years.
+Technicians passing the written and practical Laboratory Technician Examinations are certified for a period of 5 years but are not issued a card.
+The laboratory is provided with a Results of Testing for Concrete Testing Personnel Letter as a record of technicians passing the written and practical Field and Laboratory examinations.

 Program Details and Tests

-The test methods included in the CCIL certification program for Concrete laboratories are those listed in CSA A283-06 except where a test method was superseded by the publication of CSA A23.1&2-09.
-Test method ASTM E1155M is not included in the program because it applies to construction tolerances rather than material properties.
+The test methods included in the CCIL certification program for Concrete laboratories are those listed in CSA A283:19.
 The following test methods are included in each category: